zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/DropDownList.md

 ### optionLabel
 Define the text of the default empty item.
 If the value is an object, then the widget will use it directly.
+ Note that object should have atleast the dataValueField and dataTextField properties.
+Otherwise, widget will show undefined.

 #### Returns
 `\Kendo\UI\DropDownList`